FAQs

 Q. May campers have visitors during their stay at camp?

 A. We do not allow visiting because we have found it is not in any of the campers’ best interests.
 Visitors may cause homesickness where none previously existed, even in a camper who merely sees another camper’s parents visiting.
-We do, however, want you to meet our staff and see our facilities, so we suggest you either bring your son to camp or pick him up at the end of his stay.
+We do, however, want you to meet our staff and see our facilities, so we suggest you either bring your camper to camp or pick him up at the end of his stay.
 Please understand that our position on visiting is for the well-being of all of the children.

 Q. Should we send packages to our son while he is at camp?